-COC will consider all credible evidence, including but not limited to, any record of arrests, convictions, or eviction of household members related to the use of illegal drugs or abuse of alcohol.
+The PHA will consider all credible evidence, including but not limited to, any record of arrests, convictions, or eviction of household members related to the use of illegal drugs or abuse of alcohol.

-A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.
-In making its decision to terminate assistance, COC will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
-Upon consideration of such alternatives and factors, COC may, on a case-by-case basis, choose not to terminate assistance.
+A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.

+In making its decision to terminate assistance, the PHA will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
+Upon consideration of such alternatives and factors, the PHA may, on a case-by-case basis, choose not to terminate assistance.